 Kindergarten is exclusively for kids who are 3 years old up until they enter first grade.

 I want to stress this major difference between kindergartens and daycares in Japan:

 Kindergarten falls under the umbrella of the Ministry of Education (MEXT) and its purpose is to prepare children for first grade and beyond.
 This is done through through academics, English classes, and music/physical education classes and standards set by MEXT.

 There are both private and public kindergartens in Japan, which are further classified as “authorized” (認可 | ninka) and “unauthorized” (無認可 | muninka).

 You might be wondering how in the hell an “unauthorized” school is able to operate.

-MEXT and MHLW set standards for kindergartens and daycares.
+MEXT and MHLW set standards for kindergartens and daycares, respectively.
 This includes student:teacher ratio, facility size, lunch menus and so on.

 An Inside Look At Kindergarten in Japan

-A standard kindergarten day starts around 9 or 10 am and finishes at around 2 or 3 pm.
+A standard kindergarten day starts at 9:30 am and finishes at 2:30 pm.
+On top of this, Wednesdays, for some reason, are half days (or maybe that’s just the schools in my area?!)
 This short schedule makes it incredibly difficult for full-time working parents to juggle work and childcare.